Efrem Harkham: Career

 He serves on the Board of Directors of the Jewish Television Network.

 Philanthropy

 In 1991, with his brother Uri, he donated $1 million to the Harkham Hillel Hebrew Academy.
 With his ex-wife, he also donated to the 2008 renovation of the Shalhevet High School, a co-education Orthodox Jewish school in Los Angeles.
 Additionally, he has donated to the Orthodox Union and Chabad.

-He organizes the annual Apple Ball for the Beverly Hills Education Foundation.

 Personal life

 He is a naturalized American citizen.
 He was married to Kendra Harkham; they divorced in 2011.
 He resides in Beverly Hills, California.
 Efrem Harkham is the brother of Benjamin Harkham, a renowned lawyer, entrepreneur and philanthropist who resides in Sydney, Australia.